PavanVKashyap/Turing-Model-of-pPf/README.md

 # Turing-Model-of-pPf
-A Turing model of the transition from laminar to turbulence in wall-bounded shear flows.
+A Turing model of the transition from laminar to turbulence in wall-bounded shear flows is encoded in the files.
 It solves a system of 2 PDE with the inclution of stastic multiplicative noise.
 The scripts written allows you to :
 1) Draw phase portraits of the model
 2) Explore the kinetics of the model equations in the time domain alone i.e temporal dynamcis without space for the